ant31-docker/docker-logstash-kubernetes/README.md

 - `LOG_GROUP_NAME` - Cloudwatch logs group name.
 Defaults to `logstash`.
 - `LOG_STREAM_NAME` - Cloudwatch logs stream name.
 Defaults to `hostname()`.

+### Gelf Logs

+- OUTPUT_GELF - whether to enable this output.
+Defaults to `false`
+- GELF_HOST - the hostname of a gelf server to send the messages to
+- GELF_PORT - the port for use on the gelf server.
+Default to 12201

 ## Running